 Your brand is your company’s most valuable asset.
 Why?
 Because your brand is your reputation in the marketplace.
 It is how your organization is perceived by your stakeholders (clients, employees & vendors).
-It makes sense, then, that rebranding is one of the soundest investments your organization can make — especially if your organization is experiencing rapid growth, declining profits or is in the midst of an internal crisis.
+It makes sense, then, that rebranding is one of the soundest investments your organization can make.

 How do you know when it’s time to rebrand your company?